chlxyz/Factor/README.md

 ## + How to Use

-Coming soon: plugin files for Windows/macOS.
-Or simply clone this repository.
+Coming soon: plugin files for Windows/macOS, or simply clone this repository.

 ## + License
 MIT